deriv-com/deriv-app/packages/components/stories/div100vh-container/README.md

 # Div100vhContainer Component

 Renders a `Div100vhContainer` component.
-In mobile, the `100vh` does not return the correct screen height so, this conponent helps us ensure about the correctness of the element's height.
+In mobile, the `100vh` does not return the correct screen height so, this component helps us to ensure about the correctness of the element's height.

 ## Props